VhiktorBrown/VhiktorBrown/README.md

-### Hi there 👋
+### Hey there.
+You cannot not love Victor. 👋

-- 🔭 I’m currently working on 2 projects with 2 teams that would be out soon, primarily focused on android development and it's intricacies.
+- 🔭 I’m currently working on 2 projects with 2 teams.
+One is out and we're working on a subsequent version.
+Other is still in development.
-- 🌱 I recently started learning how to build API's with both the spring framework(spring boot) and also with PHP.
+- 🌱 I recently started learning how to build API's with Node js.
+I am also well versed with working with Firebase.
 - 👯 I’m looking to collaborate on a project that would introduce me to something new.
 I love to learn on the go.
-- 👽 I’m looking for help with learning the ins and outs of Ethical hacking.
+- 👽 I’m looking for help with learning the ins and outs of Ethical hacking, something like a mentor?.
 - 💬 Ask me about anything.
-- 📫 How to reach me: ...
-Reach me through my Gmail on my profile.
+- 📫 Reach me through my Gmail on my profile.
 - ⚡ Fun fact: ...
-If you find purpose in what you do, you would lose yourself in it.
-That's what coding does to me.
+If you find purpose in what you do, you would lose yourself in it..